11 NCAA Div. III individual championships

 Phone: (641) 628-5226

-Tyler Schiferl is in his fifth season as an assistant men’s and women’s track and field coach.
+Tyler Schiferl is in his sixth season as an assistant men’s and women’s track and field coach.

 A native of Fordyce, Neb., Schiferl was a two-time track and field co-captain at South Dakota State University.
 He enjoyed an outstanding 2009 season, winning five meets and earning all-Summit League recognition.
 Schiferl was a Division I regional championships qualifier and was named to the U.S. Track and Field/Cross Country Coaches Association’s all-academic team.